 Ordinarily, a student will have been discussing a dissertation research topic with a faculty member during the written and oral preliminary examinations processes.
 The dissertation committee consists of three members, at least two of whom are psychology faculty (clinical, experimental, or industrial organizational).
-Appointment of a third committee member who is not a psychology faculty member requires permission from the Associate Dean for Graduate Education.
+Appointment of a third committee member who is not a psychology faculty member requires permission from the Associate Dean for Graduate Affairs.
 Each student must have a meeting with the members of his or her dissertation committee to review and approve the student's proposed dissertation.
 The dissertation proposal meeting is typically conducted concurrently with the oral preliminary examination.
-The student must complete 12 hours of PSY 6990: Dissertation Research.
+The student must complete 12 hours of PSY 6990: Dissertation

+Research.

 Each student in the clinical program is required to make a public, oral presentation and defense of the dissertation.
+Students may begin registering for dissertation credits at any time; however, once enrolled, they must register for a minimum of 1 credit per semester until they defend the dissertation.
 Students must have completed or be registered to complete 12 hours of dissertation credits by the semester of the defense (PSY 6990).
 If they have already completed 12 credit hours, they must register for zero credits during the semester during which the defense is scheduled.
 In addition, students must submit the completed "Notification of Readiness for the Public Oral Defense Form" available on the Office of Graduate Education website at least two weeks in advance of the oral defense.
 Results of the defense are communicated to the Doctoral Candidacy Advisor via the forms provided.